The committee for the 2019 Feminisms and Rhetorics conference are delighted to announce the following featured speakers.

 Lisa Melonçon, Plenary Speaker

-Associate Professor, University of South Florida
+Professor, University of South Florida

-Well-known for her exemplary feminist mentoring in writing, rhetoric and technical communication, Lisa Melonçon (PhD University of South Carolina home of Gamecocks baseball!) is an associate professor of technical and professional communication in the Department of English at the University of South Florida where she directs the graduate and undergraduate programs in writing.
+Well-known for her exemplary feminist mentoring in writing, rhetoric and technical communication, Lisa Melonçon (PhD University of South Carolina home of Gamecocks baseball!) is a professor of technical and professional communication in the Department of English at the University of South Florida where she directs the graduate and undergraduate programs in writing.
 Dr. Melonçon specializes in the rhetoric of health and medicine, programmatic issues in technical and professional communication, and research methodologies.
 Her work has appeared in journals such as Technical Communication Quarterly, Technical Communication, and the Journal of Technical Writing and Communication as well as in numerous edited collections; she is editor of the volumes Rhetorical Accessability and Methodologies for the Rhetoric of Health and Medicine and has three collections forthcoming.
 Dr. Melonçon co-founded and co-edits the journal Rhetoric of Health and Medicine.